rust-project-primer/book/src/ci/readme.md

 creates a merge request, you might have some code that runs unit tests, determines test coverage, and runs other checks against the codebase.
-Doing this means that the developer can get quick feedback if he or she has made an error, and can rectify it easy.
+Doing this means that the developer can get quick feedback if he or she has made an error, and can rectify it easily.
 When a code change request is accepted, another job might run which triggers the deployment.
-Some CI/CD systems also have the ability to run jobs on a schedule, for example to run mode extensive tests on a daily basis, rather than for every single change request.
+Some CI/CD systems also have the ability to run jobs on a schedule, for example to run more extensive tests on a daily basis, rather than for every single change request.

 - Diagram